Compress PDF

 Your compressed PDF is ready!

-- Upload your PDF by clicking the area above or dragging the file onto it.
+- Upload your PDF by clicking the area above or dragging it onto the page.

-- Choose your compression level: Strong (smallest), Balanced (recommended), or Light (best quality).
+- Choose your compression level: Strong (smallest file, most compression), Balanced (recommended โ good quality at much smaller size), or Light (minimal compression, best preserved quality).

-- The results show your original and new file size.
-Click Download to save the compressed PDF.
+- The results screen shows your original file size, the new compressed size, and the percentage reduction.
+Click Download Compressed PDF to save the file.

 Frequently Asked Questions